saimonhowlader/saimonhowlader.github.io/_posts/2016-06-28-launching-a-personal-website-part-1.md

 ---
 published: true
 layout: post
-title: Launching a personal website, part 1
+title: 'Launching a personal website, part 1'
 excerpt: >-
   I wanted to set up a small website with my contact information and a blog where I could document my work.
 I also needed to brush up on frontend languages (html, css, javascript).
 ---
-# Launching a personal website, part 1

 ## Preface:
 I bought a personal domain last summer and I wasn't doing anything with it; I wanted to set up a small website with my contact information and a blog where I could document my work.
 I also needed to brush up on frontend languages (html, css, javascript).